 This gradual development culminates in the celebration of the initiation sacraments of Baptism, Confirmation and the Eucharist at the Easter Vigil.

-What are the basic principles of the RCIA?
+What are the basic principles of the OCIA?

-The principles deduced from the early Church initiation practice, are the basic guidelines from which the RCIA has been created.
+The principles deduced from the early Church initiation practice, are the basic guidelines from which the OCIA has been created.

 - The core reality of Christian initiation is conversion.

 - The gradual movement towards Christian initiation is a process and not a program.